Birdwatchers know, the minute a bird feeder is in place, the Gray Squirrel will most likely be the first visitor.

 The squirrel hollows out a nest cavity in the center of the leaves.

-Gray squirrels pregnancy requires about 45 days, one to eight young comprise a litter, but two or three are most common.
+Gray squirrels gestation requires about 45 days, one to eight young comprise a litter, but two or three are most common.

 The young are hairless at birth, have their eyes and ears closed, and possess well developed claws.
 They come out of the nest for the first time when 6 to 7 weeks old, and in another week or so are weaned.